-The SPX9m records each camera individually onto a single video frame of the VCR tape at a rate compatible with the VCR recording speed (record hours mode).
-Proper VCR playback operation requires that the SPX9m be set up to multiplex at the rate compatible with your VCR recording speed.
-See VCR Set Up on page 12.
-During multiplexing, a single frame from each camera is alternately output to the VCR.
+The DPX9m records each camera individually onto a single video frame of the VCR tape at a rate compatible with the VCR recording speed (record hours mode).
+Proper VCR playback operation requires that the DPX9m be set up to multiplex at the rate which is compatible with your VCR recording speed (see page 10).
+During multiplexing, a single frame from each camera is alternately output to the VCR with the factory default set so that each live camera is given an equal number of frames on the tape.
 Dead or unconnected camera inputs will not be recorded.
-In order to optimize recording for your security situation, the frequency with which individual camera inputs are sampled for multiplexing may be configured using either Activity Multiplexing or the CustomplexingTM multiplexing priority function.
-When Activity Multiplexing is enabled, the default multiplexing rate of a camera is automatically increased when activity is detected in the camera's image.
+In order to optimize recording for your security situation, the frequency with which individual camera inputs are sampled for multiplexing may be optionally configured using either Activity Detection or the CustomplexingTM camera priority function.
+When Activity Detection is enabled, the multiplexing rate of a camera is automatically increased when activity is detected in the camera's image.
 Cameras with activity will be sampled more often than cameras with little or no activity.
-When Activity Multiplexing is disabled, the CustomplexingTM feature is automatically enabled and up to four levels of multiplexing priority can be set for each camera using the Multiplexing Priority menu on page 13.
+When Activity Detection is disabled, the CustomplexingTM feature is automatically enabled and up to four levels of multiplexing priority can be set for each camera using the "Recording Priority" set up menu (more frames are given to high priority and less frames to low priority).
 Alarm events will automatically raise the recording priority of the alarming camera to the highest level during the alarm condition.
-It is also possible to set the SPX9m so that only the alarming camera(s) is output to the VCR during an alarm.
-While multiplex recording is active, the live display mode can be set to full screen or full screen sequence without affecting the multiplex recording function.
+While multiplex recording is active, the live display mode can be set to any mode (3x3, quad, PIP, Dual PIP or full screen, etc.) without affecting the multiplex recording function.